Michele-Curci/Generating-Software-Requirements-Through-Abstractions/README.md

 ## Code Structure & File Descriptions

 Here's a quick breakdown of what each file in the `Codes/` folder does.
-We tried to keep things modular so it's easier to understand and modify.
+We tried to keep things modular, so it's easier to understand and modify.

 ### Inference Scripts (The Main Pipelines)